FabianVarela/AndroidRoomView/README.md

-# AndroidRoomView
+# PhonebookAndroid
-Use the Room database in Android
+Use the Room database to create a phonebook in Android